letientai299/freecodecamp/pyda/plot/readme.md

   like `examples/Figure_2.png`.

 Any time a variable is set to `None`, make sure to set it to the correct code.

-## Note

-This is cool.
-But I guess I prefer to visualize data with d3, it feels more easier to me.
-We can also get some interactive charts instead of static images.

-Total time: 2h

-Damn, why can't I be faster, it's only about Google and reading document

 ## Solution